francoism90/dotfiles/README.md

 - <https://en.opensuse.org/SDB:NVIDIA_drivers>
 - <https://en.opensuse.org/SDB:NVIDIA_Switcheroo_Control>

-You may get conflicts, it seems to work fine when you choose to ignore the missing library or package.
+You may get conflicts or warnings, it seems to work fine when you choose to ignore the missing library or package.
+This seems to happen because the actual depency hasn't been provided yet.
+It's recommended to keep the snapshot without the NVIDIA drivers applied, just to always to be able to return to a clean state.

 #### Secure Boot